Jdouville8/HW-2-JustinDouvillePortfolio/README.md

 # Features

-Nav Bar contents - A main page reached by clicking on my name with some information about me and my goals as a programmer - A portfolio page displaying cover art for music releases - A contact page that allows you to submit information
+Nav Bar contents

+- A main page reached by clicking on my name with some information about me and my goals as a programmer
+- A portfolio page displaying cover art for music releases
+- A contact page for submitting information

 # Credits